fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 ---
 layout: post
 title:  Discover the power of MLOps with Tanzu Application Platform (TAP) and Greenplum.
-description: Learn how to train a Convolutional Neural Network, utilize DataHub for data set management, set up a Jupyter Notebook environment, and build ML workflows with Kubeflow and Argo Workflows.
+description: Learn how to train a Convolutional Neural Network, utilize DataHub for data set management, set up a JupyterHub notebooks environment, and build ML workflows with Kubeflow and Argo Workflows.
 date:   2023-05-07 18:01:35 +0300
 image:  '/images/mlops2.png'
 video_embed: